Protomegabaria stapfiana: Distribution and habitat

-P. stapfiana can be found in Angola, Cameroon, Democratic Republic of the Congo, Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Liberia, Nigeria, São Tomé and Príncipe, and Sierra Leone.
+Protomegabaria stapfiana can be found in Angola, Cameroon, Democratic Republic of the Congo, Republic of the Congo, Ivory Coast, Equatorial Guinea, Gabon, Ghana, Liberia, Nigeria, São Tomé and Príncipe, and Sierra Leone.
 It occurs in primary and secondary forests, including both well-drained and freshwater swamp forests, at altitudes of up to 500 m.

 Description

-P. stapfiana is a shrub to medium-sized tree growing to 15-18 m tall and 22 cm in diameter, sometimes with buttresses.
+Protomegabaria stapfiana is a shrub to medium-sized tree growing to 15-18 m tall and 22 cm in diameter, sometimes with buttresses.
 The bark is brown, sometimes with a reddish or greenish tone.
 Branches are glabrous, though branchlets are usually covered in fine hairs.
 The leaves are oblong to elliptic, typically measuring 16-28 cm by 5-10 cm, glabrous above, pubescent when young but becoming glabrous with age beneath.
 The male inflorescence grows to 20 cm, while the female inflorescence is approximately 4 cm long but may reach up to 15 cm when fruiting.